 In cases like the current environment, where the disaster may not be covered by insurance, the SBA specifically administers loans through the Economic Injury Disaster Loan program.

-The Economic Injury Disaster Loan program
+Economic Injury Disaster Loan program

-The Economic Injury Disaster Loan program (EIDL) cover provides funding in the form of loans up to $2 million depending on the needs of the business.
+The Economic Injury Disaster Loan program (EIDL) provides funding in the form of loans up to $2 million depending on the needs of the business.
 Repayment terms are usually crafted to meet the needs and ability of the business as well.

 Rather than covering the physical injuries caused by a disaster, EIDL covers the economic losses.
 For example, if your business sustained significant damage during a disaster (flood, tornado, etc.), then the loan may cover repairs, losses, as well as lack of income during the disaster and rebuilding period.